A Mediterranean style home with a contemporary character thanks to DKTN

 The terrace features a combination of Lunar and Soke, a colour also inspired by classic cement flooring with a realistic veining in an attractive range of greys and which was used for the large table and outdoor shower tray.
 The same colour scheme is used for the swimming pool, clad in Lunar, while its fountain features Soke.

-Inside the house, the refined island kitchen stands out, made by the Proyecto Cocina store.
-Dekton Bergen has been applied to its spectacular island, inspired by natural Portobello stone.
+Inside the house, the refined island kitchen stands out, made by Proyecto Cocina Studio.
+DKTN Bergen has been applied to its spectacular island, inspired by natural Portobello stone.
 The beauty of its greyish veins, with a sculptural pattern on a whitish background with delicate filigree, makes it a trendy design full of character and elegance.

-Four bathrooms with distinctive character thanks to Dekton
+Four bathrooms with distinctive character thanks to DKTN

 “We saw this colour in the Almería showroom.
 It was outdoors and, as we got closer, the indirect light on its surface reminded us of our honeymoon in Vietnam and Cambodia”, says the couple.
 Following this inspiration, they designed a bathroom with Asian touches.

-Last but not least, the couple’s bathroom is clad in Dekton Opera, a colour inspired by fine Italian Carrara marble.
-In addition, the new Dekton Velvet Texture gives it a velvety finish that is sensational to the touch.
+Last but not least, the couple’s bathroom is clad in DKTN Opera, a colour inspired by fine Italian Carrara marble.
+In addition, the new DKTN Velvet Texture gives it a velvety finish that is sensational to the touch.

 “We love Cosentino products”, say the owners of this spectacular house.
-“Recently, we have even used Dekton to clad an aluminium shed near the swimming pool and it has turned out beautifully”.
+“Recently, we have even used DKTN to clad an aluminium shed near the swimming pool and it has turned out beautifully”.